Blazemeter/taurus/site/dat/docs/Installation.md

 pip install --upgrade bzt
 ```

-Keep in mind that some additional software can be required depend on the test type
+Keep in mind that some additional software can be required depending on the test type
 (Java, specific Python tools like Locust, etc.).
-Below you can see some specific info for different operating systems.
+Below, you see specific installation info for different operating systems.

 ## Unstable features
-We use the following mark
+The following note indicates a features will be released soon:

 _This is available only in [unstable snapshot](https://gettaurus.org/install/Installation/#Latest-Unstable-Snapshot)._

-for the features that will be released soon but at the moment
-can't be installed from PyPi and available in the pointed topic only.
+At the moment, this feature can't be installed from PyPi and is available from the linked page only.

 ## Linux

-You will need Python 3.7+ and Java installed.
-To install Taurus on Linux, do the following instructions:
+First verify that you have installed Python 3.7+ and Java.

+To install Taurus on Linux, follow these steps:

 ```
 sudo apt-get update
 sudo apt-get install python3 default-jre-headless python3-tk python3-pip python3-dev libxml2-dev libxslt-dev zlib1g-dev net-tools
 sudo python3 -m pip install bzt
 ```
-Upgrading to latest is as simple as this:
+To upgrading to the latest release:

 ```
 sudo python3 -m pip install --upgrade bzt
 ```

-Alternatively, you can install using virtualenv, and you won't need sudo privileges for Taurus.
+Alternatively, you can install it using virtualenv, and you won't need sudo privileges for Taurus.
 Please see [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) instructions for setting up
 your Python virtual environments, if you haven't done so already.